 Let’s now explore the factors that become the sources of uncertainty in project management.

 Causes of Uncertainty in Projects

 Any project is based on estimates, which in its core is definitely associated with uncertainties.
 Before initiating a project, any project manager estimates the scope of work and then the schedule.
-It, in turn, consists of tasks that should be completed by a project team.
+In turn, it consists of tasks that should be completed by a project team.
 But how can we know how much time exactly it will take to finish the task, and then the whole project?
 How do we know whether the flow will be even without any unpredicted things that may affect the project?
-Unfortunately, we can’t.
+When you manage multiple concurrent projects, uncertainties are multiplied by the number of projects in the pipeline.
+Unfortunately, we can’t predict them.
 But we can keep in mind the kinds of uncertainties every project faces.
 Let’s consider them below.